aws-solutions/research-service-workbench-on-aws/workbench-core/audit/README.md

 ```

 ## Integrating with ExpressJS using Middleware
 Audit implemented as a middleware is a common use case.
-This library contains an authorization middleware that integrates with ExpressJS.
+This library contains an audit middleware that integrates with ExpressJS.

 The audit middleware requires a config.